-Captain Bryan "BJ" Knight has been protecting the public as an officer for 16 years.
+Major Bryan "BJ" Knight has been protecting the public as an officer for 16 years.
 He has dedicated his career to working in Detention Centers and Prisons.
-Captain Knight is a 2002 graduate of Scotland High School.
-After graduating Captain Knight attended Richmond Community College enrolling in the Criminal Justice Program.
+Major Knight is a 2002 graduate of Scotland High School.
+After graduating Major Knight attended Richmond Community College enrolling in the Criminal Justice Program.

-Captain Knight started his career in 2004 in public service working for the North Carolina Department of Public Safety.
+Major Knight started his career in 2004 in public service working for the North Carolina Department of Public Safety.
 In 2011, he became employed at the Scotland County Sheriff's Office working in the Detention Center earning promotions to Corporal and Sergeant within two years.
-Captain Knight served as the Assistant Jail Administrator for 4 years until being promoted to Chief Jail Administrator in December of 2018.
+Major Knight served as the Assistant Jail Administrator for 4 years until being promoted to Chief Jail Administrator in December of 2018.

 The Scotland County Detention Center is charged with the goal of aiding public safety by providing detention services for persons charged with or convicted of various criminal and civil offenses, as ordered by the court.
 The Detention Center operates under the authority of the Scotland County Sheriff’s Office and is under the direction of the Chief Jail Administrator.